Itinerary

 Return to the airport in Brisbane this morning for our flight to Hobart, capital of the island state of Tasmania.
 Lying 150 miles off the southern coast of Australia across the Bass Strait, Tasmania covers more than 26,000 square miles, 42% of which is protected in national parks and UNESCO World Heritage Sites.
 A legacy of wilderness appreciation is intrinsic to Tasmania, the birthplace of the world’s first environmental political party.
 The island was occupied by Tasmanian Aboriginals for 30,000 years before the British Empire arrived in the form of a penal colony in 1803.

-Once we check in to our waterfront hotel on the harbor, we head off to Bonorong Wildlife Sanctuary.
-On a private tour, come face to face with unique creatures that became extinct long ago in other parts of Australia, and get a peek at rarely seen species such as the eastern quoll and Tasmanian bettong.
-Afterward, we have a private dinner with the owner of the sanctuary, with an exclusive behind-the-scenes overview of its impressive conservation efforts.
+On arrival, we head to Bonorong Wildlife Sanctuary for a private tour.
+Come face to face with unique creatures that became extinct long ago in other parts of Australia, and get a peek at rarely seen species such as the eastern quoll and Tasmanian bettong.
+We have a private lunch with the owner of the sanctuary, with an exclusive behind-the-scenes overview of its impressive conservation efforts.
+Then continue to Truffle Lodge, a luxury camping outpost in a remote part of the Derwent Valley that is our private accommodation for the next two nights.
+Once dusk falls, look for echidna, wallabies and pademelon, then enjoy dinner and stargazing from camp, if skies are clear.

-Day 12: Private Paddling with Platypus / Mount Field National Park
+Day 11: Private Paddling with Platypus / Mount Field National Park

 Wake early and wander the environs of our private camp looking for wildlife.
 After breakfast, we have a private kayaking tour on the Derwent River, paddling in search of wild platypus that are often spotted just below our tents perched on the bank.
 This 100-million-year-old semi-aquatic mammal has a duck-like bill, webbed feet and fur, and along with the echidna, it is one of just two egg-laying mammal species on Earth.